Using Docker for Ruby on Rails development on Windows

 The app (Ruby on Rails) container is based on Linux Ubuntu 18.0.4 (bionic) image to ensure that it would work equally the same way both in development and production.

 Since I use Docker, I decided to compile Ruby from the source as there is no real need to use the version managers like RVM or rbenv.
 Ruby version can be upgraded/set in .env parameters.
-After changing Ruby version the app image should be rebuilt.
+After changing the Ruby version the app image should be rebuilt.

-To achieve better performance, I had to duplicate the source folder in the app container, as directly accessing files from the host mounted volume was very slow on Windows.
+To achieve better performance, I had to duplicate the source folder in the app container, as directly accessing files from the host-mounted volume was very slow on Windows.
 (Seems the volume 'cached' option can speed up mounted volume access for macOS-based hosts, but this option does not work for Windows-based hosts yet.)

 To synchronize host and in-container sources, I am using the File Watchers plugin on RubyMine IDE (finally, after having tried many other different options like unison, lsyncd, ...).

-Network settings for the database and redis services
+Network settings for the database and Redis services

-Rails application was configured to access the database and redis services on the same localhost (127.0.0.1) and this requirement is achieved by using network_mode: "service:[service name]" option.
+Rails application was configured to access the database and Redis services on the same localhost (127.0.0.1) and this requirement is achieved by using network_mode: "service:[service name]" option.

 Running services and available tools

-A separate bash console can be used to start sidekiq service, capistrano and rspec tasks.
+A separate bash console can be used to start sidekiq service, capistrano, and rspec tasks.

 Docker Engine configuration to enable connection from RubyMine IDE